 Teddy sighs.
 ‘Why don’t you ask her?
 She said it was a long story, a mistake.
 And I believe her.
 You should too.’

 Derek doesn’t answer.
 Since Taïga’s arrival at the ranch this afternoon, his whole world seems to have turned upside down.
-He’d succeeded in convincing himself that what he felt for her when they were kids were just that – a very childish love… Her being a witch definitely putting an end to the innocent hope he might have harbored.
-He had dated girls throughout High School, a lot of girls.
-But to him they were all the same- faceless bodies with no interest to him…
+He’d succeeded in convincing himself that what he felt for her when they were kids were just that – a very childish love… Her being a witch had definitely put an end to the innocent hope he might once have harbored.
+He had dated girls throughout high school, a lot of girls.
+But to him they were all the same – faceless bodies with no interest to him…

 And now here she is, sweeping in like a spring breeze, just like that… She’s grown even more gorgeous than I’d ever imagined… Dang her!
 Making me struggle to keep my cool, when all I want to do is drag her into one of the stables and kiss those full lips until she begs me to-

 He passes both hands through his hair, burying his head in his arms.